 Cotoner feared that the next Ottoman move would be an attack on Malta; he asked Antonio Maurizio Valperga, an Italian engineer and architect, to visit the fortifications of the island and make recommendations.
-Valperga suggested the construction of a brand new curtain of walls (today known as Cotonera Lines) to protect a large enclosure to the east of the Three Cities (Borgo/Vittoriosa, Isola/Senglea and Bormla/Cospicua).
-At one point Coroner had to abandon the undertaking because he had exhausted the treasury of the Order and his own.
+Valperga suggested the construction of a brand new curtain of walls (today known as Cottonera Lines) to protect a large enclosure to the east of the Three Cities (Borgo/Vittoriosa, Isola/Senglea and Bormla/Cospicua).
+At one point Cotoner had to abandon the undertaking because he had exhausted the treasury of the Order and his own.
 During his government the decoration of St. John's Co-Cathedral was completed.

-The election of Gregorio Carafa was probably helped by his being brother of Cardinal Carlo Carafa della Spina and his mother being a niece of Pope Paul V. In addition he belonged to a powerful noble family of southern Italy, so his king was the King of Spain.
+The election of Gregorio Carafa was probably helped by his being brother of Cardinal Carlo Carafa della Spina and his mother being a niece of Pope Paul V. In addition he belonged to a powerful noble family of Southern Italy, so his king was the King of Spain.

 Books on Malta always refer to him as Carafa della Roccella, but it would be more correct to say Carafa della Spina as a spina (thorn) can be seen on his coat of arms.

 Unlike his kinsman Alof, Adrien did not leave an evident mark of his government on the monuments of Malta.
-He chose instead to open a fund for the widows and orphans of the many Maltese soldiers who had perished during the long war with the Ottomans which went on until 1699.
+He chose instead to open a fund for the widows and orphans of the many Maltese soldiers who had perished during the long war against the Ottomans which went on until 1699.